softcover/softcover_book/chapters/introduction_to_markdown.md

 \noindent Softcover currently supports headings down to `####` (`h4`, corresponding to a "subsubsection" in \LaTeX).

+It is important to note that each Softcover chapter file corresponds to exactly one chapter.
+This means that you can only include *one* top-level~`#` heading in any given file.

 ## Text formatting

 Markdown supports *italicized* text using _two_ different formats (asterisks or underscores):